N. Katherine Hayles: Unthought

-Technologies can also be cognizers for Hayles.
-She calls this technical cognition.
-Following her general definition of cognition, a computer cognizes when it interprets information within a context that connects it with meaning.
-That does not mean that it is conscious or that it is intelligent.
-Another important concept in Unthought is the cognitive assemblage.
-This is a development of actor–network theory that emphasizes how different cognizers can share information and its processing with each other.

-Stephen J. Burn summarizes this work as "...challenging routine notions of what counts as cognition."
-Burn explains that Hayles "is driven by pressing need to consider the ethical and practical implications of technical cognitive systems—autonomous drones, trading algorithms, surveillance technologies, and so on—that are not "fully alive" but can be "fully cognitive."
-Burn claims that this work "synthesizes its various sources to map out a layered model of human cognition, presses the case for increasingly urgent ethical questions; and, finally, explores the future for the humanities".
-Sterns summarizes Hayles's intentions in this work as "She wants us to look more closely at what and how those systems act, cognize, and think, what we do with and as them, and why".
+This 2017 book Unthought: The Power Of The Cognitive Nonconscious explores relationships between human cognition and technology.

 Bacteria to AI

 This 2025 book examines cognition in the modern world where AI and media and humanity are merging.
 This work further develops Hayles integrated cognitive framework, exploring meaning-making practices from non-human perspectives, from bacteria to AI, and including plants and animals.

 Overall theories

 Hayles's work is concerned with the interface of changing technologies and traditional culture, as Christoph Raetzsch, a post-doctoral scholar in media and communication studies, explains: "Since the 1970s, N. Katherine Hayles has been exploring the zones of contact between the cultural formations of technology and the technological basis of culture".
 Sherryl Vint further explains these interstices from Hayles background in both chemistry and literature as Hayles has "always been concerned with combining the two cultures of the sciences and the humanities".